 Natural history studies are instrumental in advancing precision medicine by offering a nuanced understanding of the patient journey across various diseases, including Duchenne Muscular Dystrophy, Spinal Muscular Atrophy, and Huntington's Disease.
-This blog post explores the crucial role these studies play in disease modelling and the development of precisely targeted treatments within the realm of precision medicine.
+For rare diseases such as Duchenne Muscular Dystrophy, Spinal Muscular Atrophy, and Huntington's Disease, clinical trial design is constrained by small patient populations, limited disease characterization, and the absence of validated outcome measures.

 Objectives of natural history studies